Free Invoice OCR - Scan Invoices and Export to Excel

 Delivery challans and receipts: Simple receipts and challans with totals and item descriptions extract the primary data fields reliably.

-Low-quality scans: Blurry, dark, or skewed scans produce OCR errors that cascade into extraction errors.
-Fix the scan quality before extraction.
+Trusting low-quality scans.
+Blurry, dark, or skewed scans produce OCR errors that cascade into extraction errors - a misread "8" becomes a "3" in the total column.
+Fix the scan quality before extraction, not after.

-Handwritten amounts or fields: Handwritten amounts on a printed invoice template have lower recognition accuracy than machine-printed text.
+Assuming handwritten fields will extract.
+Handwritten amounts or notes on a printed invoice template have meaningfully lower recognition accuracy than machine-printed text - check these manually every time.

 Privacy for Business Invoice Data